Scara98/Portfolio/Project 4.md

 ![img14.png](https://github.com/Scara98/Portfolio/blob/imgs/img14.png)

-For 1st class passengers, those who paid under $10 had a 0% survival rate, although there were only 6 passengers in this category.
-Those who paid $10 to $29.99 had a 47% survival rate, if they paid $30 to $99.99, their survival rate increased to 66%, and the highest survival rate was those who paid $100 or more at 74%.
-Similarly, 2nd class passengers who paid under $10 had a 0% survival rate (also with only 6 passengers), while those who paid $10 to $29.99 had a 48% survival rate, and if they paid $30-$99.99, their survival rate increased to 56%.
-However, for 3rd class passengers, the trend was different.
-Those who paid under $10 had a 21% survival rate, which increased to 35% if they paid $10 to $29.99, but decreased to 20% if they paid $30 to $99.99.
-Notably, there were no 2nd or 3rd class passengers recorded who paid $100 and over for their fare.
-In summary, 1st and 2nd class passengers followed the trend where higher fares correlated with higher survival rates.
-However, for 3rd class passengers, this trend did not hold true, as those who paid the most had the lowest survival rate.
+The following was concluded for survival rates based on passengers' class and fare paid:

+1st class passengers:
+Under $10: 0% survival rate.
+$10 to $29.99: 47% survival rate.
+$30 to $99.99: 66% survival rate.
+$100 or more: 74% survival rate.

+2nd class passengers:
+Under $10: 0% survival rate.
+$10 to $29.99: 48% survival rate.
+$30 to $99.99: 56% survival rate.
+No passengers were recorded paying $100 or more in this class.

+3rd class passengers:
+Under $10: 21% survival rate.
+$10 to $29.99: 35% survival rate.
+$30 to $99.99: 20% survival rate.
+No passengers were recorded paying $100 or more in this class.

+In conclusion, for 1st and 2nd class passengers, higher fares correlated with higher survival rates.
+However for 3rd class passengers, higher fares did not necessarily correlate with higher survival rates; those who paid the most had the lowest survival rate.

 #### Survival rate for siblings/spouse number
 ```python